Davidchristy/house-research-project/README.md

     - Needed for cdk (cloud development kit) toolkit, gives information on what files to deploy with cdk and provides a space to send in context cdk can use when making the stack
 - app.py
     - this is the entry point for ckd, it doesn't do much on it's own and only provides a way of making the stack defined in `house-research_stack.py`

+##AWS Setup
+You'll need some AWS configuration in your env.
+If you use the docker container provided it will use your hosting systems default aws env `~/.aws/`.

+By default we expect a profile named `developer` whose AWS enviroment you will load the stack into.
+Feel free to reach